VirgilSecurity/demo-firebase-ios/README.md

 #### Cloud functions
 * Install node if you don't have one.
 Firebase recommend to use v6.14.0 at the moment of the demo creation.
+* Run ` firebase login` to loggin to your firebase account.
 * Open your terminal app and run `npm install -g firebase-tools` if you don't have it.
 * After instal run `firebase init` in the project root.
 * Select `Functions: Configure and deploy Cloud Functions` with a space.